 Research suggests that POCD, while common among people with OCD, is unnoticed and misdiagnosed in most patients.
 This suggests that the shame surrounding these thoughts is so strong that people don't even want to tell their therapists.
 That's why we need brave people to set a precedent and share their difficult stories.

-Sophie Parker-Jeal is one of these brave people.
-She lives in London with her partner and their two-year-old daughter.
+We recently spoke with one of these brave people—we'll call her Kate—who lives in London with her partner and their two-year-old daughter.
 Like any parent, she's been working ever since her daughter's birth to figure things out.
-But Sophie says she missed her first year of motherhood.

-The birth of her child brought Sophie great joy.
+The birth of her child brought Kate great joy.
 But only a few weeks later, deeply disturbing thoughts started popping into her head.
-These thoughts morphed over time, and brought Sophie to a breaking point.
-We reached out to her to hear her story.
+These thoughts morphed over time, and brought her to a breaking point.

-A Young Mom with Pedophilia OCD: by Sophie Parker-Jeal
+A Young Mom with Pedophilia OCD: Kate's Story

 Before I had my daughter, I never paid attention to children.
 I didn't care for people’s baby showers or kids’ birthdays.
 I never paid attention to their vulnerability—they were just these little humans their parents wouldn't stop going on about.

-I remember frantically ringing my father while crying on the living room floor and telling him my worries.
-I honestly thought that I could turn into a pedophile overnight and harm my daughter.
-From then on, I was terrified to change her, to bathe her—any time a body part of hers was exposed, I would have a panic attack.
+I remember frantically ringing my father and telling him all of my worries while crying on the living room floor.
+I honestly thought I could turn into a pedophile overnight and harm my daughter.
+From then on, I was terrified to change her, bathe her—any time a body part of hers was exposed, I would have a panic attack.

-It didn't just end there, oh no. OCD wouldn't let me get away with it that easily.
+It didn't end there.
+OCD wouldn't let me get away with it that easily.
 I was scared to walk past schools in case I looked like a pedophile, especially when it was break time and kids were playing on the playground.
 Did I look at them in a creepy way?
 Do I look like a pedophile?